 |---|---|

-During the 2021-2022 academic year, Ball State University handed out 35 bachelor's degrees in family, consumer & human sciences.
-This is a decrease of 5% over the previous year when 37 degrees were handed out.
+During the most recent reporting year, Ball State University handed out 31 bachelor’s degrees in family, consumer & human sciences.

 | In State | Out of State | |